 Readmission rates are calculated from Medicare data and do not include people in Medicare Advantage plans or people who do not have Medicare.
 A "readmission" occurs when a patient who had a recent hospital stay needs to go back into a hospital again within 30 days of their discharge.
 Patients may have been readmitted back to the same hospital or to a different hospital or acute care facility.
 They may have been readmitted for the same condition as their recent hospital stay, or for a different reason.

-The report also shows how a hospital's rates of readmission compare to the U.S. National Rate.
+Readmission rates are calculated for specific categories of patients and a hospital's rates of readmission are compared to the U.S. National Rate.
 For some hospitals, the number of cases is too small (fewer than 25) to reliably tell how well the hospital is performing, so no comparison to the national rate is shown.

 Hospital Return Days is a measure of the average number of unplanned days patients spend back in the hospital soon after they are discharged.
 Hospital Return Days include time spent in the emergency department, under observation, or in an inpatient hospital unit.
 Hospital Return Days are calculated for specific categories of patients.